Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Offline Finding protocol for smartphones

-The \texttt{PrivateIDConfig} contains a secret key, an IV and a privacy ID pool size.
-It is unclear how the secret key response from Samsung relates to the original random 16-byte secret key that the device generates.
-The original secret key is not stored by the device leading to the assumption that it is not important and most likely just acts as a seed for the secret key that Samsung generates.
-The secret key is used as the base key in the generation of advertising data used when the device is offline.

-The IV response from Samsung is a standard IV that is used for all devices.
-Throughout the investigation, the same IV was repeatedly seen in these responses.
-This IV being (in base64 encoding): \texttt{+IABCfvBZHJYFUek8vp3Gg==}.
-The implications of this are discussed further in the analysis section.
+The server then responds with several pieces of information; the most important one (from a security/privacy perspective) is the \lstinline$PrivateIDConfig$, which consists of a 16-byte secret key, an IV (\lstinline$PrivacyIV$), and a size parameter (\lstinline$PrivacyPoolSize$) that will be used to generate BLE advertisements for the OF operations.
+The IV value is fixed to the same 16-byte value (i.e., \texttt{"+IABCfvBZHJYFUek8vp3Gg=="} in base64 encoding) across accounts and devices.
 The privacy ID pool size determines the amount of possible advertising values the device will generate.
 This has also been observed to be standard for all devices, taking the value 51.
-This means that there are only 51 possible advertisement payloads from a lost device and the implications of this are also discussed further in the analysis section.
+This means that there are only 51 possible advertisement payloads from a lost device.

+\paragraph{Registration process details} Listing \ref{lst:fmm-v1-registration} contains the system log produced when enabling the Offline Finding Service on a phone.
+The Highlighted parts show the information for the device registration request and response.
+The request contains the account and device information, such as \lstinline$userId$, \lstinline$deviceId$, and \lstinline$email$.
+The server's response contains the Offline Finding policy, the \lstinline$privateIdConfig$, and other configuration data.